Dr John Holton

 Office: Armstrong 2.21

-BA Ancient History (Wales), MA Ancient History and Classical Culture (Wales), PhD Classics (Edinburgh).
+BA Ancient History (Wales), MA Ancient History and Classical Culture (Wales), PhD Classics (Edinburgh), FHEA.

-In my research I focus on late Classical and Hellenistic history and culture, and my main interests include Alexander the Great, Hellenistic kingship, the Hellenistic polis, and ruler cult.
-I am interested particularly in the interconnections between various types of literary and material evidence, and also Greek historiography in its own right, particularly the historian Diodorus Siculus and his position in a late Hellenistic intellectual-historical context.
+In my research I focus primarily on late Classical and Hellenistic history and culture, and my main interests include Alexander the Great, Hellenistic kingship, the Hellenistic polis, and ruler cult.
+In all these, I am interested particularly in the analytical opportunities offered by studying interconnections between various types of literary and material evidence.
+My other main research interest is Greek historiography, particularly the historian Diodorus Siculus and his position in a late Hellenistic intellectual-historical context, a topic that will form the focus of much of my future research.

-Before coming to Newcastle in September 2015, I held a postdoctoral fellowship at the University of Edinburgh (2014-15), where I had also completed my PhD under the supervision of Professor Andrew Erskine.
+Before coming to Newcastle in September 2015, I held a postdoctoral fellowship at the University of Edinburgh (2014-15), where I had also completed my PhD, funded by the A.G.
+Leventis Foundation, under the supervision of Professor Andrew Erskine.

 Current positions within the School: